 At 6,913 yards from the back tees, the Lansdowne is not short by any means.
 Nonetheless, seven of the twelve par four holes are under 400 yards and the three par threes are all under 150 yards so, once again, accuracy, not length, is the key to good figures on the scorecard.

-It is no coincidence that Blairgowrie and Gleneagles are in the upper echelons of golfing venues in Scotland as they are blessed with the most sublime terrain over which to route a golf course – many around the world will try to manufacture or replicate similar courses but it is virtually impossible to copy what Nature has provided in these celebrated Perthshire landforms.
+It's no coincidence that Blairgowrie and Gleneagles are ensconsed in the upper echelons of inland Scottish golfing venues as they're blessed with the most sublime terrain over which to route a golf course – many around the world may try to replicate similar layouts but it's virtually impossible to reproduce what Nature has provided in these celebrated Perthshire landforms.

 Day tickets are a marvelous idea when a club like Blairgowrie has two magnificent courses at your disposal – and with a clubhouse refurbishment in 2004 that cost over ₤1 million, you would be mad not to play both the Rosemount and Lansdowne and sample what the members are very fortunate to enjoy both on and off the course.